JayMat96/Game-Critique-Luigi-s-Mansion/README.md

 ## Review

+Luigi's Mansion is an action adventure game with Metroidvania type exploration.
+It was directed by Hideki Konno of Nintendo.

 ## What Needs Testing

 Play the game and reviewing it from a tester’s perspective.
 You will write a short review and give a 3-5 minute review on this game.